Use Stories to Get the Big Picture

 - In your new DE Org, switch to Lightning Experience (if you have not already done so).

-- Click the App Launcher icon (), search for Analytics Studio, and then click the tile to launch Analytics Studio.
+- From the App Launcher (), find and select Analytics Studio.

 - Click Datasets.